-I’ve got a great guest post for you today from Kamea Chayne, the editor of Konscious World and the author of Thrive: An environmentally conscious lifestyle guide to better health and true wealth.
-Kamea is one busy lady and she is also the marketing manager of Ethical Writers Co.
+I’ve got a great guest post for you today from Kamea Chayne on what to look for when shopping for ethical clothing.
+Kamea is the author of Thrive: An environmentally conscious lifestyle guide to better health and true wealth.

 We shake our heads in disapproval when reading about social injustice.
 We cringe in disgust when witnessing environmental pollution firsthand.
 And we frown in unison when hearing the ever-more-alarming statistics on climate change.
 Yet we often hypocritically contribute to many of these global social and environmental issues through something that touches upon all of our lives: fashion.

 Did you know that the textiles industry is one of the largest polluters on earth.
 Or that it is the fifth-largest contributor to carbon dioxide emissions in the United States?

 And did you know that our clothes might have been made by underpaid, abused laborers in developing countries?
 Or that they might be contaminated with toxic chemical residues from the dyes and treatments used to finish them?

 Did you know that it takes a shocking 2,700 litres of water (enough to keep one person alive for three years) to grow the amount of cotton needed to make one single t-shirt?
 Or that conventional cotton growing requires loads of toxic pesticides that eventually go on to pollute our freshwater sources?